< Back to blog

 Image credit: Technology Evaluation Centers

-The IFS ERP platform offers excellent customizability by letting users create workflows and data models.
+The IFS ERP platform offers great customizability by letting clients create workflows and data models.
 IFS provides users with cloud and on-premise ERP options.

 Features

-• Talent management dashboard: Your HR team can use IFS Applications to hire, onboard, and manage employees from one dashboard.
+• Talent management dashboard: Lets your HR team hire and manage employees from one dashboard.

-• Material and resource tracker: Your manufacturing division can use IFS Applications to keep track of material used to prevent a shortage.
+• Material and resource tracker: Your manufacturing division can keep track of material used to stay organized and prevent shortages.

 Pricing

-Pricing information isn’t available for this cloud ERP small business solution online.
-Instead, you need to talk to a sales representative to get a quote.
+Pricing information isn’t available for this cloud ERP software.
+You can reach out to a sales representative to get a quote.

 9. QuickBooks Enterprise